leeyadong/leeyadong.github.io/_news/announcement_8.md

 related_posts: false
 ---

-**UltraPoser** has been accepted to **ACM UIST 2025** The code and dataset will be released soon.
-Huge thanks to all the amazing collaborating advisors and students for their support!
+**UltraPoser** has been accepted to **ACM UIST 2025** The [code and dataset](https://github.com/leeyadong/UltraPoser) will be released soon.
+Huge thanks to all the amazing collaborating advisors and students!